opershai/camel-kafka-lost-messages-demo/README.md

 - poll the same 5 messages again: 2,3,4,5,6
 - process message=2 third time (the test is configured to succeed on the 3rd attempt)
 - continue with processing messages 3,4,5,6,7,8,9

-It seems the bug is quite important as it make usage of the option `breakOnFirstError` unreliable in two latest LTS versions:
-- 3.20.0
-- 3.18.5

-While previous LTS version 3.14.7 is impacted by another not back-ported bug [(CAMEL-17925) camel-kafka: "breakOnFirstError" option is not respected](https://issues.apache.org/jira/browse/CAMEL-17925).